Scientific Exchange Grants

 Q: Do I have to keep and provide the receipts of my expenses during the research visit?

 A: Yes, you are welcome to extend your visit to a total duration of maximum 180 days, if you can still meet the six months return requirement.
+Please note that EMBO will not provide funding for this extended period and that the EMBO grant must be used for the first three months of the visit.

 Q: When will I receive my grant payment?